West Hampstead tube station: Step free access

 Both the nearby Thameslink station and the Overground station were rebuilt and upgraded in 2011 and 2019 respectively, with step free access added to both stations.

 Local community groups and politicians have pushed for step-free access to be provided at the Underground station.
 As part of the approval of redevelopment of the O2 Centre by developers Landsec in 2023, £10 million was secured for future step-free access at the Underground station.
 In July 2023, TfL announced that West Hampstead was one of several stations that could become step-free, depending on available funding.
 In 2025, a property developer proposed replacing light industrial units adjacent to the station with student accommodation and new homes.
 This proposal would allow for TfL to expand the station to provide step-free access, as well as widen the narrow pavement outside the entrance.

-Access and interchanges

-Due to stairs leading from the ticket hall to the platform, the station is not accessible.
-Facilities include an automatic ticket machine, two quick ticket machines, a ticket booth, countdown timers, a waiting room and both male and female toilets.

-Most maps show the three stations as connections.
-Through ticketing is allowed.

-Image gallery

-West Hampstead tube station northbound platform, December 2005.

-West Hampstead tube station seen from the footbridge between Blackburn Road and Broadhurst Gardens, April 2007.

-West Hampstead tube station westbound platform looking east, September 2008.

-West Hampstead tube station, looking towards Kilburn, April 2008.

-West Hampstead tube station main entrance April 2009.